Santarriaga/space-explorer/README.md

 ## About

-This project use api called Astronomical Picture of the day to retrieve image of space.
+This project uses an api called Astronomical Picture of the day to retrieve image of space.
-Also uses firebase for authentication and firestore as its database.
+Also uses firebase for authentication and firestore as its database to save images the user liked.

 ## Screenshots